-Rahsaan Harris, PhD, who serves as president & CEO of The Emma L. Bowen Foundation for Minority Interests in Media in New York echoed Tango, suggesting that, as you explore this issue, don’t let the perfect be the enemy of the good.
+Rahsaan Harris, PhD, who served as president & CEO of The Emma L. Bowen Foundation for Minority Interests in Media in New York echoed Tango, suggesting that, as you explore this issue, don’t let the perfect be the enemy of the good.
 Let your good intentions and initial inclinations propel you to act.
 You don’t have to be an expert to get started.

 Don’t be afraid to look in the mirror or, as Tango recommends, start taking equity selfies.
 As you push outward for social change, remember to regularly and often look inward at yourself, your role, your organization, and your funding to see how your reflection models and advances your goals regarding racial equity.

 In this work, as in so many new endeavors, the first step can be the toughest.
 Rahsaan urges you to start with a question: What racial disparities exist in the issue area my foundation addresses?
 This effort can reveal opportunities for you to apply intentional approaches to end disparities in your work.
-Of course the question can be a difficult one to consider, let alone answer, so he also suggests you seek out and embrace a community of thought partners allowing you to benefit from the knowledge and experience of others.
+Of course, the question can be a difficult one to consider, let alone answer, so he also suggests you seek out and embrace a community of thought partners allowing you to benefit from the knowledge and experience of others.
 This will help ensure your efforts have the intended impact and also provide support and confidence in your work.

 Exponent Philanthropy will continue to create spaces for conversations on equity, inclusion, and diversity.
 Please take advantage of them and the incredible Exponent Philanthropy community who, like Tango and Rahsaan, are willing to share their experiences, ideas, and support with you.